andr1976/HydDown/docs/MANUAL.md

 - Calculation setup (time step, end time)
 - Type of gas

-If heat transfer is to be considered the calculation type "energybalance" is required.
+If heat transfer is to be considered the calculation type `energybalance` is required.
 A few options are possible:

 - Fixed U (U-value required, and ambient temperature)
 - Fixed Q (Q to be applied to the fluid is requried)